shashgpt/Covid19-twitter/README.md

 # Covid19-twitter dataset
-We constructed a dataset from tweets based on Covid-19 topic for sentence-level binary sentiment classification task.
-The dataset can be downloaded from this google-drive link: https://drive.google.com/file/d/1p3yZ-L8OxsZYuXOJoOn8aspYFLnn68b_/view?usp=share_link
+We constructed a dataset from tweets based on Covid-19 topic for the sentence-level binary sentiment classification task.
+As per the Twitter Developer Terms (check the Content redistribution section on https://developer.twitter.com/en/developer-terms/agreement-and-policy), the actual tweets cannot be released, however, we are releasing the tweet IDs which can be used to hydrate and get actual tweets.
+More information on how to hydrate tweets can be found here: https://theneuralblog.com/hydrating-tweet-ids/
 Below, we describe each column in the dataset
 | Columns        | Meaning      |
 | ------------- |:-------------:|